The Maker Mom

 GoGo Tomago’s Maglev Exploration

 GoGo Tamago fuels her need for speed by building an electromagnetic propulsion, or maglev (magnetic levitation) bicycle.
 We’re going to do something simpler.
 If you don’t have a supply of magnets in your makerspace, pick some up on the cheap during your next trip to the craft or hardware store.
-Some Maker Mom readers are fans of Magformers (this and other product links in this post are affiliate links) for magnet-based construction and play.
+Some Maker Mom readers are fans of Magformers for magnet-based construction and play.
 I have a box of random magnets with an old set or two of Geomags mixed in.

 Two points of caution with magnets: many are small and may pose a choking hazard to small children/curious pets, keep strong magnets away from your favorite electronics lest they get ruined.)